mantrajsframework/mantrad/docs/03-mantra-component-definition.md

 + ---
 ```

-Mantra, in this case, expects to find a js file with the name of the folder (main.js), which is a NodeJS module with the following properties.
+Mantra, in this case, expects to find a js file with the name of the folder (main.js), which is a Node.js module with the following properties.

 This module should exposed two properties:
 * Start: defines some properties described below.
 * Install (optional): used by Mantra when the component is installed or uninstalled

-Following the example, main.js is a NodeJS module which exposes some Mantra properties:
+Following the example, main.js is a Node.js module which exposes some Mantra properties:

 ```js mantra.js file
 "use strict";